programarivm/fuzzy-matching-cypher/README.md

 $c = $crypt->encrypt('foobar');
 ```

+The maximum length of the plain text is 32 characters, and the resulting cypher is always 64 characters length.
 Ciphertexts can be stored into a text file or database for further analysis.
-The maximum length of the plain text is 32 characters, and the cypher is 64 characters length.

 Same plaintexts produce different ciphertexts.